 The Indian roti has been adapted in many Southeast Asian countries.
-In Thailand, the roti is said to have originated from the Southern part of the country.
-The Muslim community adapted the Malaysian roti to Thai tastes and preferences.
+In Thailand, the roti is said to have originated from the Southern part of the country where the Muslim community adapted the Malaysian roti to Thai tastes and preferences.

-Often sold by Muslim vendors, you will see long lines of people waiting to place their orders.
+Thai Roti is often sold by Muslim vendors and you’ll see long lines of people waiting to place their orders.
 The most popular is the Thai banana roti also called Roti Gluay.

 The roti is fried dough cooked in a large wok with lots of butter or margarine.
 Depending on your order, different sweet stuffings are added.

-The most common are banana and sugar topped with sweetened coconut condensed milk.
+The most common filling is banana and sugar topped with sweetened coconut condensed milk.

-This Thai dessert is hugely popular and is sold on street carts in popular street food locations throughout Thailand.
+This Thai dessert is hugely popular and is sold on street carts throughout Thailand.

-AUTHENTIC FOOD QUEST RECIPE: Thai Roti Recipe – How to Make The Best Crispy Thai Banana Pancake
+AUTHENTIC FOOD QUEST RECIPE: Thai roti is one of the simplest Thai desserts you can make at home.
+See the steps and how-to-video in this Thai Roti Recipe – How To Make The Best Crispy Thai Banana Pancake

-We first saw these tiny rolled up pancakes when visiting Wang Lang Market, one of the 7 Bangkok markets you should visit.
+These tiny rolled up pancakes caught our attention when Wang Lang Market, one of the top markets to visit in Bangkok.

-We were struck by the bright colors and unusual flavors.
-Typical flavors tend to be young coconut, taro, pandan or corn.
+We were struck by their bright colors and unusual flavors.
+The typical flavors of these sesame pancakes are young coconut, taro, pandan or corn.

-You will find these delicious Thai sweets sold at markets and street stalls.
-They come in various colors and are sold in packages of 6 for approximately 25 baht ($0.71USD).
+You’ll find these delicious Thai sweets sold at markets and street stalls.
+They come in various colors and are typically sold in packages of 6.

 This sweet treat is traditionally Chinese, and it is quite unlike the coconut heavy Thai desserts.

-Instead, this dessert is made of round dumplings made of rice flour and stuffed with a black sesame paste on the inside.
+Instead, this dessert is created with round dumplings made of rice flour and stuffed with a black sesame paste on the inside.

-When you think of pumpkins, dessert is probably not the first thing that comes to mind.
-The first time we saw slices of pumpkins stuffed with a creamy filling, we were immediately intrigued.
+When you think of pumpkins, desserts is probably not the first thing that comes to mind, especially in Thailand.

-While it is unusual to look up, it is actually really tasty, particularly because it is not too sweet.
+While it is unusual to look at, it is actually really tasty.
+We particularly liked it because it is not too sweet.